Pulse (Pink Floyd album): Content and recording

-The album is notable for including a complete live version of The Dark Side of the Moon.
+Pulse includes a performance of the entirety of Pink Floyd's 1973 album The Dark Side of the Moon.
 It also features "Astronomy Domine", a Syd Barrett song not performed since the early 1970s.
-The track "Another Brick in the Wall, Part II" features small portions of the songs "Another Brick in the Wall, Part I", "The Happiest Days of Our Lives" and "Another Brick in the Wall, Part III".
+"Another Brick in the Wall, Part II" features small portions of the songs "Another Brick in the Wall, Part I", "The Happiest Days of Our Lives" and "Another Brick in the Wall, Part III".

-Unlike the previous live album Delicate Sound of Thunder, no parts of the songs were re-recorded in the studio.
-However, the band and Guthrie fixed songs that had bad notes (as heard on some bootlegs) by lifting solos and corrected vocal lines from other performances as the band recorded most of the European leg.
+Unlike the previous Pink Floyd live album, Delicate Sound of Thunder, no parts were rerecorded in the studio.
+However, the band and producer James Guthrie fixed songs that had bad notes (as heard on some bootlegs) by lifting solos and corrected vocal lines from other performances as the band recorded most of the European leg.
 The album was mixed in QSound, which produces a 3D audio effect even on a two channel stereo system.